 Several strands of E-coli are present in the digestive tracts of organisms and most of them are harmless.
 On the contrary, some of these bacteria like the O157:H7 are highly contagious, leading to the occurrence of deadly and malicious disorders like anemia, diarrhea or an absolute kidney failure.

-E-coli are highly contagious in some cases.
+E-coli is highly contagious in some cases.
 For example, if you happen to gulp down food or drink water that has been infected by feces, chances of getting afflicted with serious discomfort in the abdominal tract is quite obvious.
-Sometimes proteins like animal meat if not cooked properly at a minimum temperature of 71° continue to carry bacteria that if left unchecked can poison the meat completely.
+Sometimes proteins like animal meat, if not cooked properly at a minimum temperature of 71°, continue to carry bacteria that if left unchecked can poison the meat completely.

 Dairy products, especially raw milk are a chief source of E-coli.
 Are you curious to know how?
 Well, bacteria can easily be transmitted from a cow’s udders to its milk.
 Hence dairy farms progress with a technologically advanced method of pasteurization before selling milk or other dairy items.